abdumuhaimin/the-vigilante/README.md

 # the-vigilante
-An app for civilians to report of mishaps on traffic to the local authorities
+An app for civilians to report the mishaps on traffic to the local authorities